Cosmology from UNIONS weak lensing profiles of galaxy clusters

 In this work we assume the reduced shear is equal to the shear, ignoring a $1-\kappa$ correction.
 Here we justify that choice by estimating the size of $\kappa$ as a function of radius for the three cluster samples M2C, SPIDERS and DLIS high.
 The quantity to estimate is

 We can take $\Sigma_{\rm crit}$ from the lensing calculation, using the average value over all lenses in the sample.
 The $\Sigma(R)$ profile found when creating the matched simulation profiles in Fig.\;\ref{fig:obs_profiles} is used.
 The result is seen in Fig.\;\ref{fig:kappa}.
-We subtract the value at large $R$, which can not be known accurately due to the mass-sheet degeneracy, to find the contribution of the cluster over the background.
 The convergence correction drops below $20\%$ at $R=0.1\,$Mpc$/h$, where our fits to the profile begin, and is negligible in the infall region.
 We conclude that the reduced shear approximation is sufficient in our analysis.